https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Watch the Sunset

-Dubrovnik’s sunsets are legendary, painting the sky in vibrant hues of orange, pink, and purple.
+Dubrovnik’s sunsets really are something else, the sky lights up in the most amazing shades of orange, pink, and purple.

 For the best views, head to the Buža Bar, literally a ‘hole in the wall’ perched on the cliffs outside the city walls.